Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

 default `false`

      Whether to automatically apply uppercase to columns when flatten is enabled.
-     When set to false lowercase will be applied.
+     When set to false, lowercase will be applied.

 ## flatten.containers.whitelist
 default ` `

      List of comma-separated record container paths.
 If empty, all containers and subcontainers are utilized, otherwise used to filter to the desired containers within the hierarchical value structure.
-     The containers are to be referenced by: suffix of root schema name (if absent the word root is used and to be used), followed by the subpath of fieldnames that lead to the container that is to be whitelisted.
+     The containers are to be referenced by: suffix of root schema name (if absent the word root is used), followed by the subpath of fieldnames that lead to the container that is to be whitelisted.
      All of these are to be seperated by dot ('.')." e.g.